 Calculate how much money you will need and plan for higher costs at the beginning.
 You will probably be required to pay a month’s deposit for your accommodation as well as a month’s rent in advance.
 Extra money is also likely to be needed for a travel pass, for other deposits, student discount cards, etc. You may need to purchase extra household items if those supplied are insufficient.

-The International Office has produced an Estimated Cost of Living.
-The figures are a guideline only to the cost of living in the relevant country.
+The International Office has produced a guide for Estimated Cost of Living for Partner Universities.
+Students may also view an Estimated Cost of Living per Country The figures are a guideline only to the cost of living in the relevant city/country.
 These figures are based on the experiences of previous students who have studied abroad.
-Figures are based per month.

-Students will find further detailed information on the partner university website.
+Students will find further detailed up-to-date information on the partner university website.

 Online Linguistic Support